ehauckdo/AIWoof/README.md

 ### Werewolf Team Roles

-* Werewolf: has the ability to kill predate one villager everyday.
+* Werewolf: has the ability to predate one villager everyday.
 All werewolves need to agree on who to attack.
 * Possessed: a regular villager, but alligned with the werewolf team

 # AIWolf Protocol Specification (ver2.01, 2017)